Dataset of Random Relaxations for Crystal Structure Search of Li-Si System

 {\bf Baseline 2. } We train the GNN on the same dataset of random structure relaxations, but train on energies instead of forces and stresses.
-The model trained on random structure energies achieve a MAE of 15 meV/atom with more details in the appendix.
+Comparing to the model trained on energies will tell us how much improvement was gained from our architecture that trains directly on forces and stresses.

+The model trained on random structure energies achieve a MAE of 13.5 meV/atom.
+This is higher than other machine learning potentials on the Li-Si systems, such as \cite{artrith_constructing_2018, onat_implanted_2018, xu_deep-learning_2020}.
+As random structure data is quite different from what \cite{artrith_constructing_2018, onat_implanted_2018, xu_deep-learning_2020} are trained on, we trained and tested the same model on our MD data.
+The test MAE for MD energies is 3.8 eV/atom, similar to what's reported in these works.

-The results are in Table ~\ref{low}.
+The results are in table~\ref{low}.
 Our architecture trained on random structure data shows an order of magnitude improvement against both baselines.
-The MD baseline suggests that the distribution of data generated by MD is quite different(see appendix) and training on random structures is crucial for crystal structure search.
+The MD baseline suggests that the distribution of data generated by MD is quite different and training on random structures is crucial for crystal structure search.